Jordan Larmour

-He normally plays at wing or fullback.
+Jordan Ian Larmour (born 10 June 1997) is an Irish professional rugby union player who plays as a wing for United Rugby Championship club Leinster and the Ireland national team.

 Early life

 Larmour was born in Dublin, Ireland.
 He attended St. Andrews College, where he played both rugby and hockey.
 Towards the end of his school years, Larmour focused on rugby.